 This introductory note is the inception of the Fast Technical Assistance (FTA) to develop detailed Terms of Reference for a full Cost Benefit Analysis (CBA) study on introducing low emission transport policies and standards in Georgia, in consultation with lead project partners including relevant Ministries, CTCN and UN Environment.

-It aims at setting the stage for a fast and effective cooperation between the local stakeholders, the selected expert (the author of the note) and UN and CTCN.
+It aims at setting the stage for a fast and effective cooperation between the local stakeholders, the selected expert (the author of the note) and CTCN.

 Though the objectives and the aim of the FTA are clearly defined in the original request submitted by Georgia to CTCN, here such objectives are developed into a proposed methodology and workplan which will, upon approval from all the parties, guide the work.

 The note is organised in 5 sections beside this introduction.
 The first section defines the background and frames the objectives of the FTA and those the state of Georgia pursues investigating this policy.
 The second section proposes a methodology, including the key methodological choices which will have an input on the outcome; here they are presented for discussion and approval.
-The third lists a number of possible policies Georgia will want to investigate; it is essential at this stage defining which scenarios will be compared in the CBA and the local policies are the key element to shape such scenarios, the list here provided does not pretend to be inclusive nor to impose any view, it is merely indicative so that the local stakeholders can decide whether some of the suggested policies are to be investigated (and in case which ones) and to define others which have not been included at first but are locally being considered for implementation.
+The third lists a number of possible policies Georgia will want to investigate; it is essential at this stage to define which scenarios will be compared in the CBA and the local policies are the key element to shape such scenarios, the list here provided does not expect to be inclusive nor to impose any view, it is merely indicative so that the local stakeholders can decide whether some of the suggested policies are to be investigated (and in case which ones) and to define others which have not been included at first but are locally being considered for implementation.
 This third section is meant to kindle a local feedback.
 The forth section lists a number of indicators which can be included in the appraisal exercise; the selection of the indicators to include will shape the outcomes of the CBA, it sets the priorities to be considered in the appraisal.
 Naturally the selection will be a trade off between the wish to include and consider all aspects and the cost of collecting relevant data and prepare reliable simulations to reflect them in all investigated scenarios.
 Fifth and final section proposes the next steps and a calendar for them.

 Background and Objectives